United States Holocaust Memorial Museum shooting: Investigation and legal

+Potential motives

 Police said they found a notebook on von Brunn that contained a list of District locations, including the Washington National Cathedral; they dispatched bomb squads to at least 10 sites.
 The notebook also contained this passage, signed by von Brunn: "You want my weapons—this is how you'll get them.
 The Holocaust is a lie.
 Obama was created by Jews.
 Obama does what his Jew owners tell him to do.
 Jews captured America's money.
 Jews control the mass media.
 The 1st Amendment is abrogated henceforth."